5 Tips to Getting the Most Out of Your Music Lessons

 strings is perfect for young students to learn how to play individual notes on the guitar, read music, and get a good foundation on the guitar.
 For students 8 years old all the way through adult, we offer

 On average, drum students may start between the ages of 8 and 10.
-This varies greatly depending on the size of the child.
 Students must be able to reach both the pedals and the cymbals.
+Drum students typically start on a drum pad for a couple of years

 Flute, Clarinet & Saxophone